dlops-io/model-training/README.md

-# Mushroom App: Serverless Model Training Demo
+# Cheese App: Serverless Model Training Demo

 In this tutorial we will move code from notebooks to a python file and then perform serverless training jobs using Vertex AI:
 <img src="serverless-training.png"  width="800">